 BI Publisher Naming and Filing

 As noted above, there must be consistency between the BI Publisher name and the Batch name.
 The BI Publisher name must follow the naming standard identified earlier.

-When creating the BI Publisher folder, a separate folder should be established for the BI Publisher Library for each letter type and the naming convention of the folder should also follow the letter number and letter name.
-The version number is not required in the folder name.
+When creating the BI Publisher file name, a separate file name should be established for the BI Publisher Library for each letter type and the naming convention of the file name should also follow the letter number and letter name.
+The version number is not required in the file name.

-No naming convention will be added into the letter layout.
-Naming and version control will be managed internally at PEBA and the physical output of this letter will not show any naming or version control information.

 Summary of Issues Requiring Correction

 The following JEA tickets have been created and are pending with JEA.
 A single JEA ticket has been created for the following outstanding corrections.
 The JEA CR must contain all the tickets for full correction of the letter to occur.

-Current JEA tickets- 1.
-PEBA 4880- estate is displayed on all option letters when no beneficary on file
+Current JEA tickets-

+PEBA 4880- estate is displayed on all Option letters when no beneficiary on file

+PEBA 5798- PEPP Termination Option Letter requires corrections

+PEBA 5730- member not eligible for small benefit

+PEBA 5731- production - member eligible for small benefit payment

+PEBA 5637- PEPP and VPB Option letters printing batch and observations

+PEBA 5453- $ sign is missing in Unit Value in several letters.

+PEBA 5599- retirement option letter and termination option letter not generated via data posting term file for one member

 Outstanding issues to resolve (JEA ticket #- copies of letters showing the issues below have been attached):